Click to toggle navigation menu.

 The practical implication: the risk of an AI-related Tech E&O claim is higher today than it was two years ago, and it will be higher two years from now than it is today.

-What to Look for in Your Tech E&O Policy If You’re Building AI
+What to Look for in Your Tech E&O Policy If You Are Building AI

 AI-specific coverage language.
 Some carriers have begun including explicit coverage for AI-related claims.
 Others have added exclusions for certain AI risks.
 Read the policy language carefully, as a generic Tech E&O policy written three years ago may not contemplate your current AI exposure.

 Scope of covered services.
 Make sure your policy’s definition of covered technology services includes AI development, training, deployment, and ongoing model management.
-If you’ve added AI capabilities to your product since your last renewal, confirm they’re within scope.
+If you have added AI capabilities to your product since your last renewal, confirm they are within scope.

 Regulatory defense coverage.
 If you operate in a regulated industry or sell to clients in regulated industries, confirm your policy covers regulatory investigations and proceedings, not just civil litigation.